Entwistle, Alberta: Pembina River Bridge

-The GTP railway bridge, whose construction caused Entwistle to spring up, is still in operation today.
-It is a vital part of the Canadian National Railway main line, connecting Canada to the Pacific Ocean.
+The GTP railway bridge, whose construction caused Entwistle to spring up, is still in operation.
+It is a vital part of the Canadian National Railway main line.
 An average of 20 trains travel across it per day.
 The bridge itself is 910 ft long and 214 ft high.
 It is the fifth-highest railway bridge in Western Canada.

 Construction on the bridge began in 1908.
 As there were no cranes big enough to carry steel, a massive false bridge and scaffolding were built out of wood.
 The steel bridge itself was completely pre-fabricated in Scotland.
 The Scottish engineers assembled the bridge in Scotland, ran their tests on it, and then carefully dismantled it.
 The bridge was shipped in pieces across the Atlantic, and brought out to Entwistle on the railway.
 The pieces began arriving in 1909, and the steel bridge was slowly assembled.
 The engineers’ measurements were so accurate, that no modifications were needed on site.

 As the steel structure was laid in place, the wooden scaffolding and false bridge were gradually dismantled.
 Construction was completed in 1910.
 After its first century of use, it has required no major repairs; only routine maintenance.